All Products

 • Network:

-• It supports only IPv4.
+• Supports only IPv4.

 • The network performance of an instance corresponds to its instance type.
 A larger instance type provides higher network performance.

-i1 instance types and metrics are listed in the following table.
+i1 instance types and metrics are listed in the following table:

 Instance type